-Thinking of heading to home depo to pay for your renovations in Bitcoin?
+Thinking of heading to Home Depot to pay for your renovations in Bitcoin?
 You might be in for a surprise tax bill because spending your crypto on goods and services is subject to Capital Gains Tax.

 Spending crypto on goods and services

 Spending your crypto is subject to Capital Gains Tax as it's a disposal of an asset.
-The IRS view this as you selling your crypto for fictional dollars and then spending those fictional dollars on a good or service.
+The IRS views this as you selling your crypto for market value.
 So you'll need to calculate your cost basis and subsequent capital gain or loss for these transactions.
 To do this, just take the cost base of your crypto asset and subtract it from the fair market value of your crypto asset in USD on the day you spent it.